SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Updated Diffuse Light Limits

 \section{Updated Diffuse Light Limits}

+The main goal of SKYSURF is to provide Diffuse Light (DL) measurements using HST's vast archive. \citetalias{carleton_2022} presents DL upper limits using preliminary sky-SB measurement algorithms that are meant to be conservative (and computationally faster), and provide initial DL limits using three pilot near-infrared filters: F125W, F140W and F160W.
+With the improved sky-SB measurement algorithms in this work, we update the DL limits presented in \citetalias{carleton_2022} for the F125W, F140W and F160W filters.
+DL measurements for all filters, using improved SKYSURF ZL models, will be presented in future work.

-We compare our sky-SB measurements to those presented in \citetalias{carleton_2022} (for F125W, F140W and F160W) to estimate new preliminary Diffuse Light (DL) limits based on the \cite{kelsall98} Zodiacal model.
-The DL limits from \citetalias{carleton_2022} are estimated using the Lowest Fitted Sky (LFS) method, where they fit a $sech$ curve to the darkest thermal-dark corrected sky-SB values measured for SKYSURF.
+The DL upper limits from \citetalias{carleton_2022} are estimated using the Lowest Fitted Sky (LFS) method, where they fit a $sech$ curve to the darkest thermal-dark corrected sky-SB values measured for SKYSURF.
 They fit a similar curve to the \citet{kelsall98} ZL emission predictions and estimate a DL signal by comparing the two curves.
-DGL and unresolved EBL still present in HST images is also subtracted during this process.
+DGL and unresolved EBL still present in HST images is also subtracted during this process. \citetalias{carleton_2022} DL limits are presented as upper limits due to uncertainties in thermal dark, which will be updated in Carleton et al. (in prep).

-We calculate the median ratio and median difference in reliable sky-SB values between the sky-SB measurements in this work and the sky-SB measurements used in \citetalias{carleton_2022}.
-By doing this, we can update the preliminary DL limits from \citetalias{carleton_2022}.
-In Appendix \ref{app:diffuse_light_confirm}, we confirm that the median difference is a good representation of the darkest sky-SB measurements used in \citetalias{carleton_2022}.
-Our DL limits are shown in Table \ref{tab:diffuse_light}.
+Revised DL upper limits are shown in Table \ref{tab:diffuse_light}.
+We estimate these limits by calculating the 3$\sigma$-clipped median difference in sky-SB values between the sky-SB measurements in this work and the sky-SB measurements used in \citetalias{carleton_2022}.
+In Appendix \ref{app:diffuse_light_confirm}, we confirm that a 3$\sigma$-clipped median difference is a good representation of the darkest sky-SB measurements used in \citetalias{carleton_2022}.
+The \citet{kelsall98} Zodiacal model predictions do not change between this work and \citetalias{carleton_2022}.
+The improved algorithms in this work result in sky-SB measurements that are $\sim1-2\%$ lower than the F125W, F140W, and F160W measurements in \citetalias{carleton_2022}.
+These updated sky-SB measurements result in DL upper limits that are typically 20--30\% lower than the conservative limits from \citetalias{carleton_2022}.